CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

 - The remaining property names/values under the sub data object are parsed out and displayed in rows within the expanded Activity Details Modal.

 ## How to configure CJDS widget with customized profile template
-By default, the profile template will consist of the following fields:
+By default, the profile template, `journey-default-template` will consist of the following fields:

 - Contact in the Last 10 Days
 - Contact in the Last 24 Hours